Greenwood Foundation Fall Hike, Seed Sharing & Potluck

 All of the land is protected by conservation easements through Little Traverse Conservancy, so it will never be developed.

-There are 3 main pods of land at Greenwood, and we are going to be at the Windswept section.
+There are 3 main pods of land at Greenwood, and we are going to be at the Holy Smoke section.

 They have resident wildlife including elk, deer, bear, bobcat and all of the typical forest wildlife such as raccoons, turtles, fish, etc..
 Also many birds and migratory bird species.